Markov Chains Generated by Convolutions of Orthogonality Measures: Many Examples of

 which is obtained by setting $x=0$ and $y=N$ in \eqref{Kcond1}.
 Among $(N+1)\times(N+1)$ elements of $K(x,y)$, $K(0,N)$ and $K(N,0)$ are the easiest to evaluate, by successive applications of the binomial theorem, for example,

 We obtain the following $\bm{\lambda}=p$ and

 These two are related by \eqref{Kep=K-e1-p}.
-The symmetry condition \eqref{Kcond1} are verified by explicit calculation for lower $m$ and $N$.
+The symmetry condition \eqref{Kcond1} is verified by explicit calculation for small $m$ and $N$.
 We do not have an analytical proof of the symmetry condition \eqref{Kcond1} for general $m$ and $N$.